arm61/pylj/docs/source/monte-carlo.md

 by drawing a uniform random number $n$ between 0 and 1 and accepting if $n$ is below that probability.

 The rule works because of detailed balance: for every pair of configurations, the rate of moving from one to the other equals the rate of moving back, once each is weighted by its Boltzmann factor.
-The rule as written holds only if a move and its reverse are proposed with equal probability. pylj's uniform relocation of one atom is symmetric in this way; a move that is not symmetric samples the wrong distribution, silently.
+The rule as written holds only if a move and its reverse are proposed with equal probability. `pylj`'s uniform relocation of one atom is symmetric in this way; a move that is not symmetric samples the wrong distribution, silently.

 The rule is short: